The Benefits Of A Person Centred Approach In Stress Management

 Of course not all clients are easy to deal with, some clients are just simply not the right fit for us or even too challenging to treat or help.
 That is when it is so important to maintain healthy boundaries, be honest with ourselves and the client.
 Know when you should refer on a client or make some suggestions where they might get more appropriate help.

-Unconditional Positive Regard
+The Unconditional Positive Regard In A Person Centred Approach

-This is a really basic skill that is not being taught or talked about enough.
-When a therapist or coach genuinely cares about their clients, they don’t see them as a pet project or a cash cow.
+Equally it is important as therapists, coaches, counsellors and healers that we do have unconditional positive regard for our therapy clients and students.
+A really basic skill that is not being taught or talked enough about.
+When a therapist or coach genuinely has unconditional positive regard for their clients, they don’t see them as a pet project or a cash cow.
+They treat each client as individuals, with dignity and respect.